 How to prevent mould

-- Keeping your business property’s humidity level below 50%
+- Make sure that your business property’s humidity level is always below 50 per cent

 - Use an air conditioner or dehumidifier as needed

-- Ventilating properly with exhaust fans in kitchens (if applicable) and bathrooms
+- Ensure that you ventilate properly with exhaust fans in kitchens (if applicable) and bathrooms

-- Adding mould inhibitors to paints before application
+- Add mould inhibitors to any paints before application

-- Cleaning, disinfecting and drying everything after a sewer back-up or flooding
+- Remember to clean, disinfect, and dry everything after a sewer back-up or flooding

 What to do if you have mould